"...stellar performance, with effusive zeal"

 Hannah Edgar, Chicago Classical Review

-Member of the Quijote Duo and the Music of the Americas Project, Sixto is a music and performing arts enthusiast.
+Member of the Quijote Duo, Music of the Americas Project and the Louisiana Philharmonic, Sixto is a music and performing arts enthusiast.
 A versatile performer, teacher and composer, Sixto has concertized in Europe, United States, Mexico and Uruguay.
 Sixto Franco is passionate about chamber music and has had the honor to perform with Eighth Black Bird, International Chamber Artists, Symbiosis Ensemble in L.A., the Kaia String Quartet, Chicago Chamber Orchestra, and the Gesher Music Festival in St. Louis, MO.
 Recently, Sixto has made an appearance in “Broadcast from home”, a highly collaborative project created and developed by composer and community-maker Lisa Bielawa.

 Soloist appearances include the Camerata Musicalis, Chamber Orchestra of Salamanca, the Lira Castellonera Symphonic Band, Spain and the Thornton Music School Chamber Orchestra, He has also served in the Santa Barbara Chamber orchestra, Chicago Chamber Orchestra, the Elgin Symphony, and the Chicago Philharmonic, in addition to having performed with artists such as Paquito D ́Rivera, Fareed Haque, Ernie Adams, Robert McDuffy, Mike Mills, Steve Larson, Midori and Austin Wintory.